rmind/npf/docs/intro.md

 The internals of NPF are abstracted into well defined modules and follow strict interfacing principles to ease the extensibility.
-Communication between userspace and the kernel is provided through the library -- libnpf, described in the [libnpf(3)](http://man.netbsd.org/cgi-bin/man-cgi?libnpf+3+NetBSD-current) manual page.
+Communication between userspace and the kernel is provided through the library -- **libnpf**, described in the [libnpf(3)](http://man.netbsd.org/cgi-bin/man-cgi?libnpf+3+NetBSD-current) manual page.
 It can be conveniently used by the developers who create their